hilton/hilton.github.com/blog/_posts/2021-05-18-emoji-skin-tone.md

 ---
 title: Use skin tone emoji that match your skin
-description: The short answer to the question of which one to use
+description: The missing help page for white @SlackHQ users
 layout: hh
 tags: learning
 image: skin-tones.png